inno-devops-labs/Sum25-intro-labs/submission2.md

 # Task 2: Practice with Git Reset Command

 1. Created a series of three commits on a new branch.
-Obtained the file file.txt:
+Obtained the file `file.txt`:
 ```text
 First commit
 Second commit